GiGurra/flycd/README.md

 ## Other concerns

-* Pretty hacky code right now, without too many automated tests, just a 1-week hack so far with a lot of work delegated to shell commands instead of proper go libraries :D
+* Pretty hacky code right now, without many automated tests, just a 1-week hack so far with a lot of work delegated to shell commands instead of proper go libraries :D
     * Refactoring needed!
 * This functionality might already exist/I might be reinventing the wheel here - we will see what is written in the